Implementation

 As part of our robust curriculum provision, children are introduced to a wide range of vocabulary throughout the 7 areas of development, and are supported to develop their language through access to a variety of adult-led, whole class and child-led activities.
 Children are confident in sharing their thoughts and ideas with their peers, both during small group and whole class sessions.

-In the summer term of Nursery, children are introduced to small group guided reading sessions.
-These sessions, carried out in small groups, develop children’s book-handling skills, and support children’s confidence in talking in front of a small group of their peers.
+In the summer term of Nursery, children are introduced to 1 to 1 reading sessions.
+These sessions, carried out on an individual basis with the class teacher, develop children’s book-handling skills, and support children’s confidence in talking in front of an adult.

-In the autumn term of Reception, children continue guided reading sessions focused upon developing their book handling skills and readiness for discrete phonics teaching.
-In the spring and summer term, children in Reception have weekly guided reading sessions with their class teacher which are focused upon developing children’s phonetic reading skills, alongside their recognition of sight vocabulary and an understanding of the main events in stories they have read.
+In the autumn term of Reception, children continue 1:1 reading sessions focused upon developing their book handling skills and readiness for discrete phonics teaching.
+In the spring and summer term, children in Reception have fortnightly reading sessions with their class teacher which are focused upon developing children’s phonetic reading skills, alongside their recognition of sight vocabulary and an understanding of the main events in stories they have read.

 All children in our EYFS take home weekly PACT books (Parents and Children Reading Together books) of the children’s choice.
 Parents/carers are encouraged to share these books with their children at home and are supported with suggestions of questions and discussion topics.